 To grow rosemary from seed, start the seeds at least 12 weeks before the last frost.
 Sprout the seeds in a warm, humid environment, like a covered transplant tray or a moist paper towel in a plastic bag.
 Transplant the seedlings to a garden pot if you live outside USDA Zones 6-9 so you can bring this perennial indoors for the winter.
 Rosemary requires full sun and well-draining soil and won’t tolerate shade or overwatering.

 To grow lavender from seed, start the germination process four weeks before the last frost in a warm, humid environment.
 Transplant the seedlings into well-draining soil in a pot or garden in USDA Zones 5-9 in full sun.
 There’s a common misconception that lavender is an annual.
-If cared for and overwintered indoors, it will come back in the spring.
+It will come back in the spring if cared for and overwintered indoors.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.